On this page:

 Economic reasoning is crucial to the analysis of the major challenges that the world faces.
 Policies on, for instance, international trade, economic and social development as well as management of the environment all benefit from a thorough understanding of economic behaviour and the relations between the major stakeholders.

-Students who want to major in economics need to successfully pass the economics major entrance test in the spring semester of their 1st year.
+Students who want to major in economics need to successfully pass the economics major entrance test in the spring semester of their first year.